lawrennd/snippets/_information-game/includes/intelligence-thermodynamics-connection.md

 \]
 as the mutual information is upper bounded by the entropy of $\rho(M)$ which is at most $n$ bits.}

-\notes{This relationship closely aligns with Ashby's Law of Requisite Variety (pg 229 @Ashby-design52), which states that a control system must have at least as much 'variety' as the system it aims to control.
+\notes{This relationship seems to align with Ashby's Law of Requisite Variety (pg 229 @Ashby-design52), which states that a control system must have at least as much 'variety' as the system it aims to control.
 In the context of memory systems, this means that to maintain temporal correlations effectively, the memory's state space must be at least as large as the information content it needs to preserve.
 This provides a lower bound on the necessary memory capacity that complements the bound we get from Shannon for channel capacity.}

 \notes{This helps determine the required memory size for maintaining temporal correlations, optimal coding strategies, and fundamental limits on temporal correlation preservation.}